 June 13, 2022

 About this article: This article was created by doctors to help you read and understand your pathology report for “suspicious for follicular neoplasm”.
 If you have any questions about this article or your pathology report, please contact us.

 Suspicious for follicular neoplasm is a term pathologists use to describe an abnormal growth in the thyroid gland.
 This diagnosis is usually made after a procedure called a fine needle aspiration biopsy (FNAB).
 Suspicious for follicular neoplasm is a preliminary diagnosis that includes both non-cancerous and cancerous conditions.

 These conditions include:

-When examined under the microscope, the cells in the tissue sample will look similar to normal follicular cells.
-However, the follicles are often smaller than normal.
-These small follicles are called microfollicles.
+When examined under the microscope, the cells in the tissue sample will look similar to the follicular cells that are normally found in the thyroid gland.
+The cells usually stick together to form round structures called follicles.
+However, the follicles in the sample are often smaller than normal follicles.
+As a result, they are often described as microfollicles.
 The follicular cells may also be arranged in small groups or even as single-detached cells.
 Your pathologist may use the term atypical to describe cells that have an abnormal shape, colour, or size compared to normal, healthy, follicular cells.
 Cells may become atypical as a result of cancer, infection, radiation, medications, or inflammation.

 The microscopic appearance of follicular cells from a sample diagnosed as “suspicious for follicular neoplasm”.